 Each year, our conference committee works diligently to surpass the quality, content, and expectations of the previous meeting.
-Our 2013 conference will be no exception – as a matter of face, we're very excited to offer an expanded meeting with 8 tracks of concurrent skill-building sessions and hands-on workshops.
+Our 2014 conference will be no exception – as a matter of face, we're very excited to offer an expanded meeting with 8 tracks of concurrent skill-building sessions and hands-on workshops.
 Plus, our exhibits, educational content, and poster presentations will be more lively and cutting-edge than ever before.
 NCNP is truly one of the most informative programs available to those involved in advanced practice nursing for both primary and acute care.

 Program Goals and Objectives